10 Finance Internships for High School Students

 Internship Dates: 5 weeks from July - August

-The Fidelity Investments Asset Management High School Summer Internship offers a comprehensive experience in the fields of accounting and finance, with a particular focus on asset management.
-Over 5 weeks, participants gain hands-on experience with investment strategies, financial analysis, risk management, and portfolio management.
-Interns work on real-world projects, applying economic theories to practical scenarios, which sharpens their critical thinking and problem-solving skills.
+The Fidelity Investments Asset Management High School Summer Internship offers a comprehensive experience in accounting and finance, with a particular focus on asset management.
+Over 5 weeks, you will gain experience with investment strategies, financial analysis, risk management, and portfolio management.
+You will work on real-world projects, applying economic theories to practical scenarios.
+In addition to project work, you will receive mentorship from professionals, gaining valuable career guidance.
+Upon completing the program, you will receive a certificate recognizing your skills in the field.

 Location: Federal Reserve Bank of Boston, MA